Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 ## Documenting Your Project

 Refer to [TDSP documentation templates](https://github.com/Azure/Azure-TDSP-ProjectTemplate) for help documenting your project.
-In the current Azure Machine Learning Workbench TDSP documentation template, we recommend that you include all the information in the [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/ProjectReport.md) file.
+In the current Azure Machine Learning TDSP documentation template, we recommend that you include all the information in the [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/ProjectReport.md) file.
 This template should be filled out with information that is specific to your project.

 We also provide another [ProjectLearnings](https://github.com/amlsamples/tdsp/blob/master/Docs/ProjectLearnings.md) template to include any information not be included in the primary project document, but that is still useful to document.

 ## Next Steps

-To facilitate your understanding on how the TDSP structure and templates can be used in Azure Machine Learning Workbench projects, we provide several worked-out project examples in the documentation for Azure Machine Learning Workbench.
+To facilitate your understanding on how the TDSP structure and templates can be used in Azure Machine Learning projects, we provide several worked-out project examples in the documentation for Azure Machine Learning.

-- For a tutorial showing how create a TDSP project in Azure Machine Learning Workbench, see [Team Data Science Process Tutorial: Classify incomes from US Census data in Azure Machine Learning Workbench](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome)
+- For a tutorial showing how create a TDSP project in Azure Machine Learning, see [Team Data Science Process Tutorial: Classify incomes from US Census data in Azure Machine Learning](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome)
-- For a sample that uses Deep Learning in NLP in a TDSP-instantiated project in Azure Machine Learning Workbench, see [Bio-medical entity recognition using Natural Language Processing with Deep Learning](https://github.com/Azure/MachineLearningSamples-BiomedicalEntityExtraction)
+- For a sample that uses Deep Learning in NLP in a TDSP-instantiated project in Azure Machine Learning, see [Bio-medical entity recognition using Natural Language Processing with Deep Learning](https://github.com/Azure/MachineLearningSamples-BiomedicalEntityExtraction)